holyjak/blog.jakubholy.net/content/pages/6--wiki/happiness/index.md

 Aside of practicing as any other employee (though the behavior they model is even more important as it has greater impact on their subordinates), there are some additional things they can do:

+- Purpose: If you are in a position of influence, you can promote purpose by making core values explicit at the workplace, and implementing policies that align people’s day-to-day experiences with core values.
+See the [example of the outdoor company Patagonia](https://bthechange.com/patagonias-yvon-chouinard-on-mindful-consumption-e262044aaa0d?gi=9aebce25ae70) and its core values of conservation and family.
 - embrace high-performance conditions - Purpose, Mastery, Autonomy
 - look into Positive Leadership - read the case study [Positive leadership in action: Applications of POS by Jim Mallozzi, CEO, Prudential Real Estate and Relocation](TODO)